What is a driver vehicle inspection report (DVIR)?

 DOT extended this ruling in 2020 by rescinding the order for interstate passenger-carrying CMVs, saving industries $74 million annually.
 While these changes affect organizations involved in interstate commerce, intrastate operators should check with state laws on the ruling.

-In 2024, the FMCSA implemented the DVIR Requirement Rescission, eliminating the mandate for commercial motor vehicle (CMV) drivers—excluding those operating passenger-carrying CMVs—to submit and for motor carriers to retain DVIRs when no vehicle defects or issues are identified or reported by the driver.
+In 2024, the FMCSA implemented the DVIR Requirement Rescission, eliminating the mandate for commercial motor vehicle (CMV) drivers—excluding those operating passenger-carrying CMVs—to submit and for motor carriers to retain DVIRs when no vehicle defects or safety issues are identified or reported by the driver.
 This change aims to reduce unnecessary paperwork and align pre- and post-trip inspection requirements for CMVs.

 Canadian DVIR regulation

-Individual provinces in Canada regulate their own inspection rules.
+Individual provinces in Canada regulate their own DVIR inspection rules.
 Currently, the no-defect ruling does not extend into Canada.
-U.S.-based drivers in Canada must complete a DVIR.
+U.S.-based commercial drivers in Canada must complete a DVIR.
 Canada will also accept a previous day’s post-trip inspection report from the U.S., but it must be no more than 24 hours old.

-On January 1, 2025, amendments to regulations under the Motor Vehicle Safety Act came into effect, aiming to enhance the accessibility of safety recall information for fleets in Canada.
+On January 1, 2025, amendments to safety regulations under the Motor Vehicle Safety Act came into effect, aiming to enhance the accessibility of safety recall information for fleets in Canada.
 These amendments require companies to:

 • Publish Recall Details Online: Companies must make safety recall information available on their websites promptly, no later than 60 days after notifying the Minister of Transport.